Moving to Hong Kong?

 Many expats moving to Hong Kong are attracted by the country’s legendary economic growth.
 Between 1961 and 1997 alone, the city’s per-capita GDP increased 87 times over.
-Here, you’ll experience what Nobel Prize-winning economist Milton Friedman once described as “the world’s greatest experiment in laissez-faire capitalism.
-As of 2014, Hong Kong’s stock market is the sixth largest in the world and the second in Asia.
-It is the also ranked sixth for foreign exchange trading.
+Here, you’ll experience what Nobel Prize-winning economist Milton Friedman once described as “the world’s greatest experiment in laissez-faire capitalism”.
+As of 2016, Hong Kong is the 8th largest trading entity in the world despite its small size.
+Thanks to an economy focused on exports and a high level of international trade, Hong Kong’s economic growth rate has averaged 0.99% quarter-on-quarter since 2000.
+However, the first quarter of 2016 did see Hong Kong’s economic growth rate begin to slow down.

 Even after the handover to China, Hong Kong remained the world’s freest economy.
 Many multinational companies establish their regional headquarters in Hong Kong.
 The city combines Chinese cultural traditions with an enterprise-friendly economic system which guarantees rule of law and transparency.
 Thus, moving to Hong Kong is the ideal stepping stone for both companies and expats that decide to set foot on the Asian market.

 Although, you may be in for a decent culture shock, don’t let this put you off.
 Many expats discover that the hospitality of the people and the experience of moving to Hong Kong more than compensates for their initial difficulties.

-For those considering moving to the Hong Kong, it is important to first get an overview of the way of life which awaits expats moving to Hong Kong.
+For those considering moving to Hong Kong, it is important to first get an overview of the way of life which awaits expats moving to Hong Kong.
 Expat life in Hong Kong has been very popular for decades, especially among British citizens.
 The country’s status as a British colony and member of the Commonwealth until 1997 have made it a major expat destination before the concept of expatriation reached its current level of popularity.

-Nowadays, surveys continue to rank Hong Kong among the friendliest destinations for expats worldwide.
+Nowadays, surveys continue to rank Hong Kong in the top 50% of countries to move to.
 Expat numbers have been declining in recent years, due to increasingly high prices and global economic recession.
 Still, Hong Kong remains the home of a significant expat population, with the majority of them coming from the UK, the United States, and Australia.